 Services are prioritized for the elderly, disabled, low-income individuals, and families with children under the age of six.
 Some emergency assistance may be available for individuals, on a limited basis, for those who have been referred from other community service agencies.

-Key West: Effective Wednesday, 3/18/2020, eliminate congregate meal offerings at Senior Citizen Plaza on Kennedy Drive and begin home-delivered meals to all registered congregate clients.
-All AARP activities that are held at the Harvey Government Center will also cease.
-Existing home-delivered meal clients will not be affected.
-This will be re-evaluated on a weekly basis.
+Key West: Congregate meal offerings at the Key West Senior Citizen Plaza at 1400 Kennedy Drive and the Key West and Lower Keys home-delivered meals are ongoing to all registered clients.
+All AARP activities that are held at the Harvey Government Center and other community locations are ongoing.

-Monroe County Transportation (MCT) is presently still providing daily para-transit (door-to-door) to citizens throughout the County primarily to and from: dialysis, physical therapy, medical appointments, pharmacy, grocery store, work, food bank, church.
-We are following our standard priority of “medical rides first”.
-Buses are being sanitized and disinfected after each passenger rides.
-Drivers are stopping frequently and washing their hands according to established hand washing protocols or using antibacterial gel.
+Monroe County Transportation (MCT) provides daily para-transit (door-to-door service) to citizens throughout the County, primarily to and from dialysis, physical therapy, medical appointments, pharmacy, grocery store, work, food bank, or church.
+We are following our standard priority of medical rides first.

-Welfare Services are continuing to operate.
-This program provides assistance with utility payments, prescription payments, food, etc. Please contact 305-292-4408 for more information.
+This program provides assistance with utility payments, prescription payments, food, etc. Contact 305-292-4408 for more information.

 Opens a New Window.

-- State Housing Initiatives Partnership Program (SHIP) Opens a New Window.
+- State Housing Initiatives Partnership Program (SHIP).
+Opens a New Wind

 - Weatherization Assistance Program (WAP) a New Window.